Have you ever wanted to travel to the moon, but can't find yourself an available spaceship? Go to Iceland.

 At the end of one summer July, I boarded a plane to the capital of Iceland, Reykjavik.
 WARNING: this is the easiest Icelandic name to pronounce on this page.
 Repeat after me.
 RAKE-ya-vick.

-Traveling with my boyfriend, Devin, we arrived at our "newly refurbished room downtown," courtesy of a very sweet Airbnb host, Daniel.
-We forgave Daniel for trying to get us to eat rotten shark on the first day once he let us borrow his tent for a few days while traveling the Ring Road.
+I arrived at my "newly refurbished room downtown," courtesy of a very sweet Airbnb host, Daniel.
+I forgave Daniel for trying to get me to eat rotten shark on the first day once he let me borrow his tent for a few days while traveling the Ring Road.
 But I'm getting ahead of myself.
 Back to arriving at the Airbnb.
-The couple in the room before us was packing up to leave when we got to talking.
+The couple in the room before me was packing up to leave when we got to talking.
 SURPRISE!
-They were from the town next to us back home.
+They were from the town next to where I lived at the time.
 Just your average small world story.

 The Golden Circle

-Continuing on to Gullfoss and then Strokkur, we were fascinated by the lack of patrol, restrictive ropes, and warning signs.
-It was just... nature and us... and it was incredible.
+Continuing on to Gullfoss and then Strokkur, I was fascinated by the lack of patrol, restrictive ropes, and warning signs.
+It was just... nature and I... and it was incredible.

 Raise your hand if you've heard of the Blue Lagoon.
 HINT: Everyone should be raising their hand if you just read the title of this section.
 Now put that hand on the keyboard in front of you and order your tickets to Iceland because you need to go to the Blue Lagoon.

 This magical place, also known as a geothermal spa, contains bright blue water that is filled with silica, algae, and minerals and stays at about 100ºF, you know, that body temperature you would fake to get out of high school.
-About 70 American dollars and 1 required shower later, we enjoyed the pool for four hours.
-Included in our package was the use of soft bathrobes, towels, a drink each of our choice at the pool side bar, skin care trial packs, algae masks, slippers, and a reserved table at the restaurant on-site built into a lava cliff, called LAVA.
+About 70 American dollars and 1 required shower later, I enjoyed the pool for four hours.
+Included in my package was the use of a soft bathrobe, towel, a drink of my choice at the pool side bar, a skin care trial pack, an algae mask, slippers, and a reserved table at the restaurant on-site built into a lava cliff, called LAVA.

-This was the only lava we were interested in seeing, as our next day we would be descending 400 feet into a volcano that erupted 4,000 years ago.
+This was the only lava I was interested in seeing, as the next day I would be descending 400 feet into a volcano that erupted 4,000 years ago.

 Inside the Volcano